 - Make sure you are monitoring duplicated events in your platform.

 - While the sending system queues the messages in real time, it is possible that the delivery of the message may be postponed by a variable time due to the quantity of queued items and the throttling system in place.

 - Although Docebo tries to minimize the waiting time before sending, the correct management of postponed messages is the responsibility of the receiver endpoint.

-For performance reasons, Docebo has put certain technical limits in place to ensure that it doesn’t send too much data to a single endpoint in a specific amount of time.
+For performance reasons, Docebo has put certain technical limits in place to ensure that it does not send too much data to a single endpoint in a specific amount of time.
 Messages are dispatched at a rate of approximately one message per second.